MinedMinds/MinedMinds.github.io/index.md

     <p class="section-title"><span>NEWS</span></p>
   </section>
   <b>JULY 2016</b>
+  <li>Honored to be featured in a <a href="http://www.pbs.org/newshour/rundown/couple-teaches-laid-off-coal-miners-pa-code/">PBS NewsHour</a> article.</li>
+  <li>We're excited to announce details of our <b>first course in West Virginia!</b> The 4-month course will start on August 16th, with on-site training every Tuesday at BridgeValley Community and Technical College, South Charleston.
+Join us for informational sessions at South Charleston Library (312 4th Ave, South Charleston) on Tuesday, July 26th at 6:30 pm, and Wednesday, July 27th at 10 am.</li>
   <li>Full house for our first informational session, so we will be holding another on Thursday, July 14th, at 5:30 pm.
 More details on our <a href="https://www.facebook.com/events/291744604509356/">Facebook page</a>.</li>
   <li><b>PRESS RELEASE:</b> <a href="https://www.ccac.edu/News-Stories/07/06/2016-CCAC-partners-with-Mined-Minds-Foundation-to-pave-the-way-for-new-programming-careers-in-Southwestern-Pennsylvania/">CCAC partners with Mined Minds Foundation to pave the way for new programming careers in Southwestern Pennsylvania</a></li>
   <li>We will be holding an <a href="https://www.facebook.com/events/191624284573663/">informational session</a> for our new training courses on <b>Sunday, July 10th, at 2 pm</b>.
 Join us at 145 W High St, Waynesburg PA 15370, to find out what is involved, the careers that you can expect at the end, and how to apply.</li>